kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

   of no publications!
 LOL).
 That's just elitist and shitty and I never applied to that lab afterwards, even when they recruited me after I got into my PhD.
 Don't be like that guy.
 Be like this guy instead.
 He mentored a student from [high school](https://nullprogram.com/blog/2016/09/02/) who now works at his lab!

 ## Why didn't you just write a paper?
 - I actually did!
 Twice (and was rejected; if you've read my blog, you know I bounce back quickly from rejections, though, so I thought oh well and dusted myself off).
-But academic writing for research is a very particular type of writing, and if you are not tuned in to this and have the practice or guidance, it's very difficult to do this on your own.
+But academic writing for research is a very particular type of writing, and if you are not tuned in to this and don't have the practice or guidance, it's very difficult to do this on your own.
 The reviews were that they thought I had good ideas, but there were "disturbed" by my lack of blah blah.
 Well ahm..I really had no context for understanding *that* part of the process, but just wanted to communicate "I have a cool thing to say", which isn't enough if you're writing a research paper for academia (It sounds silly but I legitimately did not know this!).
 It's a language that you have to learn to communicate in.

 ## We should fix some of these things